acse-2020/introduction/_sources/code_of_conduct.md

 people of many different backgrounds.
 Sexual language and imagery are not appropriate.

-ACSE is dedicated to providing a harassment-free community for everyone, regardless of age, disability, gender, race, belief (or lack thereof), experience or any other dimension of diversity.
+ACSE is dedicated to providing a supportive and harassment-free community for everyone, regardless of age, disability, gender, race, belief or lack thereof, experience or any other dimension of diversity.
 We do not tolerate harassment of community members (i.e. students, staff, visitors) in any form.